Skurfing: Styles

-Freeriding is when the wake is surfed without the rope.
+Freeriding is when the wake is surfed without a rope.
 First, the rider pulls themselves up the rope so that they are skurfing in the largest part of the wake.
 The rider then gently pumps the board to maintain speed and moves their weight further forward to help them stay on the wake wave.
-Once they are being propelled by the wake the rope is thrown back into the boat.
+Once they are being propelled by the wake, the rope is thrown back into the boat.

 The latest style of skurfing is riding with the fins removed from the bottom of the board.
 This finless style requires more balance and finesse than having the fins attached.
-Not having fins limits cutbacks and carving, but allows the rider to spin the board around in a 360-degree rotation.
+Not having fins limits cutbacks and carving, but it allows the rider to spin the board around in a 360-degree rotation.